picocms/Pico/content-sample/index.md

         {% endif %}
     {% endfor %}
    ```
-4. Make sure to exclude the blog articles from your page navigation.
-You can
+4. Make sure to exclude blog articles from your page navigation.
+You can achieve
-   achieve this by adding `{% if not page starts with "blog/" %}...{% endif %}`
+   this by adding `{% if not (page.id starts with "blog/") %}...{% endif %}`
    to the navigation loop (`{% for page in pages %}...{% endfor %}`) in your
-   themes `index.twig`.
+   theme's `index.twig`.

 ## Customization